Golf0ned/pairings-bot/README.md

 This bot was not written for public use.
 As such, it most likely won't get formal Discord verification.
 If enough people use it and I get an angry email from Palmer, I'll rewrite it to be public.

 For those who are interested in using this bot for their own teams, download the most recent package on the repo, update the `.env` file, and host through whichever service you fancy.

-I used Railway via GitHub repo.
+I personally used Railway via GitHub repo.
+Here's a template link (note the referral code---feel free to remove): https://railway.app/template/JabnMS?referralCode=gV3U7a